chords2003/FirstSwift/README.md

 Bible App:
--I like the Timeline feature
+- [X] I like the Timeline feature
--I like the video and how users can add text to images.
+- [X] I like the video and how users can add text to images.

 ## Notes